 Call center agents tend to work with a handful of companies, but they tend to have weekly quotas they must meet, or they’re fired.
 That doesn’t lend itself well to the type of due diligence required for finding life insurance with medical conditions.

 We aren’t knocking permanent life insurance here.
 It is a wonderful tool for many families to ensure financial security for their legacies.
 It also can be ten times as expensive as term life insurance.

 There isn’t a complicated cash value tied the performance of the stock market.
 There isn’t a guaranteed payout from the insurance company.
-Term life insurance can afford to be cheaper because it's so straightforward.

 Take the Life Insurance Medical Exam